 You May Also Enjoy Fantastic Fun Nature Education Places For Kids In Ireland

 Phoenix Park Visitor Centre

-The Phoenix Park Visitor Centre hosts an exciting, free exhibition on the history and wildlife of the park.
-Bright and lively with free art materials for the kids.
+The Phoenix Park Visitor Centre hosts an exciting, free, self guided exhibition on the history and wildlife of the park.
+The visitor centre is bright and lively with free art materials for the kids.

 On Saturdays free tickets are issued to visit Aras an Uachtarain, home of the President.
-Regular free events, exhibtions and walks are held throughout the year.
-Directly beside the Visitor Centre is an excellent playground and the restored Ashtown Castle, well worth a visit.
+Directly beside the Visitor Centre is an excellent universal playground and the restored Ashtown Castle, well worth a visit.

 The Chester Beatty Library